junxit/us-congress-bills-116/metadata.md

 - 2019-06-27 — Placed on the Union Calendar, Calendar No. 95.
 - 2019-06-27 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 116-131.
 - 2019-06-27 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 116-131.
+- 2019-07-23 — Considered under suspension of the rules. (consideration: CR H7172-7173)
+- 2019-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3153.
+- 2019-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-23 — Ms. Johnson (TX) moved to suspend the rules and pass the bill.
+- 2019-07-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7172)
+- 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7172)